yongheew/DataHub/README.md

 # DataHub
 An AI-powered operational memory system for workers, managers, users that turns history and reports from a particular organization into structured, actionable intelligence using Vertex AI.

-# DataHub
-An AI-powered operational memory system for workers, managers, users that turns history and reports from a particular organization into structured, actionable intelligence using Vertex AI.

 ## Repository Overview & Team Introduction
 This repository contains source code, documentation, and implementation for **Data-Hub**.